 Dr Md.
 Iqbal Mead "Measurement of atmospheric halocarbons in the boundary layer".

 Dr Gabriella Sanchez-Reyna “Modelling the production and transport of PM10 mass concentration from the local to the regional scale”.
-She has returned to Mexico and is carrying out more atmospheric modelling work.

 Dr Catheryn Price She now works for Cambridge Environmental Research Consultants